dfinity/portal/docs/tutorials/deploy_sample_app.md

 ### Deploying on-chain

-Now that you have cycles and your `dfx` is configured to transfer cycles, you are now ready to deploy your `hello` dapp on-chain.
+Now that you have cycles and your local version of the IC SDK is configured to transfer cycles, you are now ready to deploy your `hello` dapp on-chain.

 As a sanity check, it is good practice to check if your connection to the ICP network is stable by pinging it: